richardsprague/Algorithmia/HowTo iOS and Algorithmia.md

 ```

 In this case, we simply change the text in a label, but of course now that the JSON is a regular ```NSDictionary``` object, you can handle it any way you like.

+The above two methods are the only Algorithmia-specific code.
+The rest of the app -- updating the label text, handling the button submit -- will be easy to anyone who has ever developed an iOS app in Storyboard.
+You can also download the entire, working app [here](https://github.com/richardsprague/Algorithmia/tree/master/AlgorithmiaExample1).

+Although this example may seem trivial, you'll find there are many, much more powerful and interesting algorithms that work the same way: pass a single string (or number) to an algorithm, and get a back a single number.
+Explore the Algorithmia Algorithms for many more examples.

+Of course, if you need to exchange more complicated information, that's easy too with  JSON.
+Our next post will give an example of that: face detection on a photo from your camera roll.